-Debra A. Vogel (A.A.S. ’85) is president and owner of Las Vegas- and New York-based Paradigm Management LLC, providing consulting services that include business development strategies, entrepreneurial startup planning, leadership and career mentoring, and real estate investment, management, and renovation.
+Debra A. Vogel (A.A.S. ’85) is president and owner of Las Vegas- and New York-based Paradigm Management LLC, providing consulting services that include business development strategies, entrepreneurial startup planning, management and financial advice, including turnaround management, leadership, training and career mentoring, organizational structure analysis and position descriptions, standard operating procedures incorporating applicable regulations, real estate acquisition and renovation, and investment management and strategies.

-Previously, Vogel was executive vice president, treasurer, partner, board member, and consultant at Lachman Consultant Services in Westbury, N.Y.—a global U.S. Food and Drug Administration consulting firm.
-During her 30-year tenure, she helped set up and build the company into one of the most premier regulatory and quality assurance consulting firms for the pharmaceutical, medical device, and allied health industries.
-“I was responsible for corporate and client management, human resources, legal and finance, client contract negotiation, travel services, information services, and technology,” she says.
-Prior to her tenure at Lachman, Vogel was employed at Endo/DuPont Pharmaceuticals as Quality Assurance Coordinator.
+Previously, she was executive vice president, treasurer, partner, board member, and consultant at Lachman Consultant Services, Inc. in Westbury, N.Y., a global U.S. Food and Drug Administration (FDA) consulting firm.
+During her 30-year tenure, the corporation was the premier FDA-recognized regulatory and quality assurance consulting firm for the pharmaceutical, medical device, and allied health industries.
+Her responsibilities included corporate and client management, human resources, finance, information services and technology, as well as legal contract preparation and/or review and negotiation with clients’ attorneys.
+In addition, she provided direct client consultation in the areas of drug product quality assurance, production controls and related procedures, drug product master and batch production records, organizational structure and workflow analysis, time and motion studies, position descriptions, and the development of corporate manufacturing and quality control operating procedures.
+Prior to her tenure at Lachman, Vogel was employed at Endo/DuPont Pharmaceuticals as quality assurance/documentation control coordinator.

 While working at Endo/DuPont Pharmaceuticals, Vogel pursued a formal business management degree to complement her pharmaceutical industry knowledge.
 “A management degree is highly flexible, allowing you to reach the highest rank of any industry,” she says.